-Sonoma County Bluegrass & Folk Festival Returns to Sebastopol Community Cultural Center
+Sonoma County Bluegrass & Folk Festival has been moved to Analy High!

 Come join us for a day of music and fun on Saturday, March 9 as we celebrate our 19th year!
 This year’s event features a wide range of great performances including the Duo Quartet, Nu-Blu, Jerry Wicentowski & the Wiseman Institute, the Bloomfield Bluegrass band and Mike Beck.
 In addition to the main stage acts, there will be a workshop with cowboy singers Mike Beck & Scott Gerber discussing the lives of working cowboys while swapping songs, and an old-time fiddle workshop with Plaid Stranger’s Karen Celia Heil.